Have fun, make friends, make a difference!

 In line with GDPR laws, any information you provide for us will be stored safely and only used for the purposes of your volunteering with us.

 Are there opportunities for young people?

 If you are under 18, it’s great to hear that you would like to get involved in our work.
 Our insurance covers us to work with volunteers aged 14 years and above but under 18s must be accompanied by a parent or guardian.
 Not all of the tasks or work parties may be suitable for younger volunteers so please get in touch to discuss the best options based on individual circumstances and availability.
+Check out our Outdoor Origins group.
 Our two children’s Watch Clubs (Wyre Forest Watch and Club WoW) can also accept applications from young people aged 16 and above to join as Volunteer Helpers.

 There are also ways you can help us from home!
 Why not Pledge a Patch for wildlife at home or school and help us to make Worcestershire a bit WILDER.
 Visit our Pledge a Patch page for lots of wildlife-friendly ideas or to register you patch.
 Don’t forget to share your pictures and stories with us through social media.

 Can volunteering help me get a job in conservation?